rumpl/migrate/README.md

 Node migrate is a daatbase migration tool inspired by Ruby on Rails migrations

-Here is how a migration looks like :
+Here is what a migration looks like :
 ```javascript
 change(function (schema) {
     schema.createTable('test', function (table) {